 You will submit your official academic transcript through the OptomCAS application.

 Advanced Placement (AP) courses need to appear on your official college transcript and show that you received college credit for the courses.
 If your college or university does not show this information on the official transcript, you will need to provide a letter, sent directly to us from the registrar’s office of that school, documenting the credit awarded for the AP courses.

 The Office of International Services reviews all international graduate applications and academic records for U.S. bachelor’s degree equivalency, then sends application packets and an initial evaluation to the appropriate graduate programs for consideration.

-We require a median score of 300 in each of the six categories of the Optometry Admission Test.
+A competitive applicant scores above 300 for all the Optometry Admission Test (OAT) sections.
 For early admission, we require a score of 320 or higher on the Quantitative Reasoning and Total Science category, and a minimum 300 in all other categories.

 Submit your OAT scores no later than February 15.

 If you did not receive an OAT brochure with your application, you may request one by mail: